Isaiah512/Terminal-Launcher/README.md

 - `weather <city>`: Show the weather for a specific city
 - `deviceinfo`: Show device information
 - `battery`: Show battery percentage
+- `volume up/down`: Increase or decrease volume by 10%
+- `volume <0-100>`: Set volume to a specific level
+- `brightness up/down`: Increase or decrease brightness by 10%
+- `brightness <0-100>`: Set brightness to a specific level
+- `flashlight on/off:` Toggle the flashlight
 - `time`: Show current time
 - `uptime`: Show app uptime
 - `sysinfo`: Show system information